glpi-project/sysobject.ids/README.md

 # snmpget -v2c -c public "serverIP" 1.3.6.1.2.1.1.2.0
 ```

-The following one, from a computer with [FusionInventory Agent](https://github.com/fusioninventory/fusioninventory-agent) installed, can also quickly help us:
+The following one, from a computer with [GLPI Agent](https://github.com/glpi-project/glpi-agent) installed, can also quickly help us:
 ```
-# fusioninventory-netinventory --credentials version:2c,community:public --debug --host "serverIP"
+# glpi-netinventory --credentials version:2c,community:public --debug --host "serverIP"
 ```

 As with the SysObjectID snmp variable content, you should provide the device related and expected manufacturer, type and model strings.

 The device type can be one of the following types:
-* COMPUTER
 * NETWORKING
 * PRINTER
 * STORAGE

+The following types could be set but are not supported on server-side, so they should not be used:
+* COMPUTER
 * POWER
 * PHONE
 * VIDEO